wuyilingwei/edgesonic/docs/DEPLOY_BY_AGENT.md

 ```

 After `CF_API_TOKEN` is set, also flip `enable_r2_presign` on (see `SECRETS.md` §3) and restore the
-cron schedule the deploy in step 3.5 cleared — see step 5.
+cron schedule the deploy in step 3.6 clears — see step 5.

-### 3.5 Deploy
+### 3.6 Deploy

 ```bash
 VERSION=$(date +%s)